barakbri/mcleod/README.md

 #todo

-- check inputs on auxiliary constructors and main function
+V check inputs on auxiliary constructors and main function

 - function for plotting betas
 - function for plotting approvals and suggestion (plus printing the approval rate)